 Right-click anywhere in the Playback tab list, then click “Show Disabled Devices.”

-At this point a device called something like “digital output” or “optical output” should show up.
+At this point, a device called something like “digital output” or “optical output” should show up.
 Right-click it and click “Enable” to switch it on.
 Once you’ve done that, right-click it again and click “Set as default device.”
 You should now have optical audio enabled.

 How to Enable Optical 5.1 Surround Sound on PC

 First of all, is your motherboard capable of outputting 5.1 surround sound?
 Just because there’s an optical out port doesn’t guarantee that you’ll get surround sound across all your games, movies and so on.
-Your optical port on your motherboard should support 5.1 sound, though this will vary greatly depending on what Windows version you’re on, whether it registers as a Dolby-compatible output, and so on.
+Your optical port on your motherboard should support 5.1 sound, though this will vary greatly depending on which Windows version you’re on, whether it registers as a Dolby-compatible output, and so on.

 You can check to see if your setup supports one of the Dolby 5.1 formats by going to the Sound window -> Playback.
-Right-click your device, click Properties, and then the Advanced tab.
+Right-click your device, click Properties, then the Advanced tab.
 Simply click the drop-down menu, select “DTS Interactive” or whichever 5.1 surround setup you want to use, then click OK.
 (If your PC doesn’t detect Dolby Digital, then you may have some work to do, and we’ve offered links to some workarounds in the conclusion.)

 You should also click the “Supported Formats” tab to make sure that the formats your receiver is capable of handling are ticked.

 That should give you the basics of using an optical cable on Windows 10.
 The thing is, there is much nuance to it and many variables where things could go wrong.
 It’s not just your sound card and speakers that need to support it – it’s also the individual media you’re using, as well as the fact that recent Windows versions have made optical out support rather buggy.
-(You can no longer use the ‘Configure’ button in the Sound window, for example, to enable 5.1 speakers.)
+(You can no longer use the “Configure” button in the Sound window, for example, to enable 5.1 speakers.)